Esther Edwards Burr: Early life and education

+Marriage and family

-In May 1752, Esther received her first and only marriage proposal from Aaron Burr Sr., the president of the College of New Jersey (now Princeton University).
-They were married on June 29 that year.
-Their first child, a daughter named Sarah (nicknamed Sally) was born in 1754.
+In Stockbridge, Esther Edwards met Aaron Burr Sr., then president of the College of New Jersey (now Princeton University).
+The pair became engaged in May 1752, marrying the following month on June 29, 1752.
+Their first child, a daughter named Sarah (nicknamed Sally), was born in 1754.
 Their son Aaron was born in 1756.

-The marriage seems to have been a happy one.
-However, Esther desperately missed her friends and close-knit family.
+The marriage seems to have been a happy one, but Esther's writing suggests that she missed her friends and close-knit family.
 Her new husband's duties frequently kept him away from home, and Esther found her own responsibilities as the wife of a university president and prominent minister.
 Esther managed the affairs of the household and hosted many of the scholars of the school at her home, which she thoroughly enjoyed due to being able to listen on the conversations between her husband and their guests about topics of religion.
-These continuous daily duties were so draining for her, that sometimes she didn't even have the strength to write a single line of a letter to a friend.
+These duties were so draining for her, that sometimes she didn't even have the strength to write a single line of a letter to a friend.
 Esther kept to a plain style, proudly asserting that she was a "busy housewife."

 Esther Burr's daughter, Sarah, married Tapping Reeve, the founder of America's first law school Litchfield Law School and previously Aaron Jr. and Sarah's school tutor.
 Esther's son, Aaron, became the third vice president of the United States (1801–05) and is best known for fatally wounding American politician Alexander Hamilton in a duel in 1804.

-Her journal
+Journal

 The Journal of Esther Edwards Burr, 1754-1757 edited by Carol F. Karlsen and Laurie Crumpacker.

-Like the earlier journal of Sarah Kemble Knight in 1704–1705, Esther Burr's Journal provides insight into a woman's daily life in the late colonial period of the United States.
-Esther Burr's Journal might be called an epistolary diary, since, rather than being a traditional diary written as a private record for oneself, Esther Burr's Journal consists of daily letters exchanged with her childhood friend Sarah Prince in Boston from 1754 to 1757.
-In the Journal, Sarah Prince is referred to as Fidelia while Sarah refers to Esther as Burrissa most likely a reference to her last name after she married Aaron Burr Sr. Esther wrote about ordinary things that happened around her, but she also sometimes expressed original thoughts about serious topics in passing such as the dominant themes of loneliness and hardship of everyday existence as well as slavery.
+Like the earlier journal of Sarah Kemble Knight in 1704–1705, Burr's Journal provides insight into a woman's daily life in the late colonial period of the United States.
+Burr's Journal might be called an epistolary diary since, rather than being a traditional diary written as a private record for oneself, her Journal consists of daily letters exchanged with her childhood friend Sarah Prince in Boston from 1754 to 1757.
+In the Journal, Sarah Prince is referred to as Fidelia while Sarah refers to Esther as Burrissa, most likely a reference to her last name after she married Aaron Burr Sr. Burr wrote about ordinary things that happened around her, but she also sometimes expressed original thoughts in passing about serious topics, such as the dominant themes of loneliness and hardship of everyday existence as well as slavery.

-That there exist multiple editions of Esther Burr's Journal can be somewhat confusing.
+There exist multiple editions of Burr's Journal that can be somewhat confusing.
 In 1901, the president of Howard University, Jeremiah Rankin, published a book which, despite being entitled Esther Burr's Journal is actually a fictionalized account of Esther's life.
 It was not until 1984 that Esther Burr's Journal was published in its entirety by Carol F. Karlsen and Laurie Crumpacker, but this book is no longer in print and it is quite hard to find a copy in good condition.